minprog/pyprog/opdrachten/week6/hangman/index.md

 Implement a program that allows someone to play the classic Hangman game against the computer.

     $ python hangman.py
     WELCOME TO HANGMAN ツ
+    What length of word would you like to play with?
+    8
+    How many guesses are allowed?
+    10
     I have a word in my mind of 8 letters.
     Guess a letter: a
-	That's not in the word :(
+    Wrong guess :(
     Guess a letter: n
-	It's in the word! :))
+    It's in the word! :)
     _____N__
     Guess a letter: ...

 ## Background